AIS-Bonn/OCVP-object-centric-video-prediction/README.md

 ## Training

 We refer to [docs/TRAIN.md](https://github.com/AIS-Bonn/OCVP-object-centric-video-prediction/blob/master/assets/docs/TRAIN.md) for detailed instructions for training your own Object-Centric Video Decomposition model.
+Additonally, we report the required training time for both the SAVi scene decomposition, as well as the OCVP-Seq predictor module.